 Christians have historically marked the seasons with festivals that reinforced and celebrated their central myths, conjoining the meaning of significant religious events with the agricultural calendar.
 In Christian holy day celebration, the seasons provide a rich context for spiritual reflection, melding the deeper meaning of the mythic event with the inherent existential meaning of the natural cycle.

 For example, Christmas and its emphasis on the birth of the light at the time of the winter solstice; Easter’s themes of liberation and new life during the arrival of spring.
 Each Christian holiday is aligned to emphasize the intrinsic metaphors of each of the seasons.

 Celebration – Food & the Table

 It is difficult to conceive of a holiday or celebration that doesn’t feature food.
 Feasting and special foods are naturally entwined with human celebration.
 A shared meal is often one of the highlights and centerpieces of our holiday celebrations.
-Celebrating and sharing a special meal with loved ones can be a central aspect of our holiday celebrations.

 Food symbolizes life, our bounty, a sharing of that which gives life.
 Group meals from community feasts to dinner parties are indicative and constitutive of social bonds and belonging.
 The sharing of food is one of the most basic and ancient forms of human relationship building.